-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the North East School District's basic financial statements as a whole.
-The supplementary information listed in the table of contents are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-The schedule of expenditures of federal awards is presented for purposes of additional analysis as required by U.S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations, and is also not a required part of the basic financial statements.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the North East School District's basic financial statements.
+The Comparative Statements of Revenue and Expenditures - General Fund and Statement of Cash Receipts and Disbursements - Activity Fund are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The Schedule of Expenditures of Federal Awards is presented for purposes of additional analysis as required by Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements of Federal Awards, and is also not a required part of the basic financial statements.

-The supplementary information including the Comparative Statements of Revenue and Expenditures - General Fund, Statement of Cash Receipts and Disbursements - Activity Fund, Schedule of Funding Progress and the Schedule of Expenditures of Federal Awards, are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The Comparative Statements of Revenue and Expenditures - General Fund, Statement of Cash Receipts and Disbursements - Activity Fund, and the Schedule of Expenditures of Federal Awards are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the Comparative Statements of Revenue and Expenditures - General Fund, Statement of Cash Receipts and Disbursements - Activity Fund, Schedule of Funding Progress and the Schedule of Expenditures of Federal Awards are fairly stated in all material respects in relation to the basic financial statements as a whole.
+In our opinion, the Comparative Statements of Revenue and Expenditures - General Fund, Statement of Cash Receipts and Disbursements - Activity Fund, and the Schedule of Expenditures of Federal Awards, and other schedules are fairly stated in all material respects in relation to the basic financial statements as a whole.